Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 Modern Warfare 2 is officially set to release across PlayStation 4, PlayStation 5, Xbox One, Xbox Series X | S, Battle.Net, and Steam.

-Currently, there’s no telling what advantages the latest systems may enjoy over more dated consoles.
-From FPS boosts to improved graphics, anything is possible.
-Though, it is worth noting that previous-gen versions may come with one distinction: leakers have implied Modern Warfare 2 could ship on multiple discs for the PS4 and Xbox One versions.
+From FPS boosts to improved graphics, new-gen versions are obviously more capable than last-gen builds.
+While yet to be confirmed, it’s also worth noting that previous-gen versions may come with one distinction: leakers have implied Modern Warfare 2 could ship on multiple discs for the PS4 and Xbox One versions.

 Moreover, prominent Call of Duty insider Tom Henderson has suggested this may be the last title supported on previous generation consoles.

-For a full rundown on how to play in the upcoming test, be sure to brush up on our full Modern Warfare 2 Beta guide.
+For a full rundown on the test period, be sure to brush up on our full Modern Warfare 2 Beta guide.

 Mith Metallica blaring in the background, this reveal trailer provided our first look at Modern Warfare 2’s campaign in action.
 Throughout, we see members of Task Force 141 carrying out a range of operations around the world.